aisingapore/PeekingDuck/docs/source/tutorials/07_using_model_hub_nodes.rst

 Using Model Hub Nodes
 *********************

-PeekingDuck has support for external model hub models.
+PeekingDuck has support for models from external model hubs.
 You can leverage the model hub nodes to use these external models with the PeekingDuck pipeline.
-The model hub nodes differ in design from traditional model nodes as the model hub models perform a variety of computer vision tasks.
+The model hub nodes differ in design from traditional model nodes as the external models perform a variety of computer vision tasks.
 This tutorial demonstrates how to use these nodes through some sample pipelines.